is now available! Read about the new features and fixes from November.

 refactoring hero image

-Refactorings are provided by a language service and VS Code has built-in support for TypeScript and JavaScript refactoring through the TypeScript language service.
-Refactoring support for other programming languages is provided through VS Code extensions that contribute language services.
-The UI and commands for refactoring are the same across languages, and in this topic we'll demonstrate refactoring support with the TypeScript language service.
+Refactorings are provided by a language service.
+VS Code has built-in support for TypeScript and JavaScript refactoring through the TypeScript language service.
+Refactoring support for other programming languages is enabled through VS Code extensions that contribute language services.

 Code Actions = Quick Fixes and refactorings

-Note: If you prefer to not see the Code Action lightbulb in your editor, you can disable lightbulbs with the editor.lightbulb.enable setting.
+Note: You can completely disable Code Action lightbulbs in the editor with the editor.lightbulb.enable setting.
 You can still open Quick Fixes through Quick Fix command and ⌘.
 (Windows, Linux Ctrl+.) keyboard shortcut.

 Refactoring actions